-$^{^{\}rm 46}$ Article 38.4 of Competition Law 2018.
+No. Procedures Timeline Note

+VCC's decision will confirm one of the

+following: (i) the transaction can be

+implemented, (ii) the transaction is subject to

+conditions, or (iii) the transaction is

+prohibited.46 This decision will be sent to

+parties within 5 working days from the date

+of the decision.

+3.7.7.
+The authority does not have the right to suspend the review process.
+However, the time that the parties take to supplement the documents or information requested by the authority is not counted against the review time by the authority.

+3.7.8.
+On the part of the applicants, there are no procedures or steps for the parties to a transaction to withdraw or suspend the notification.

-- 3.8.
+3.8.
 Is there any prohibition on completing the transaction before clearance is received or any compulsory waiting period has ended?
-What are the risks in completing before clearance is received? - 3.8.1.
-Yes, the parties are not allowed to complete an economic concentration before the competition authority has (or is deemed to have) approved the transaction.50 Failure to comply could result in administrative penalties, and unwinding of the transaction (see 3.4). - 3.9.
-Where notification is required, is there a prescribed format? - 3.9.1.
+What are the risks in completing before clearance is received?

+3.8.1.
+Yes, the parties are not allowed to complete an economic concentration before the competition authority has (or is deemed to have) approved the transaction.
+Failure to comply could result in administrative penalties and unwinding of the transaction (see 3.4).

+3.9.
+Where notification is required, is there a prescribed format?

+3.9.1.
 Yes, there is.
-A notification dossier must comprise the following documents, all of which should be in Vietnamese:51 - (a) Notification of the proposed merger in the standard form issued by the NCC.At the moment, parties must use a notification form issued by MOIT until NCC is established and issue a new form; - (b) Draft contracts or MOU regarding the transaction; - (c) A valid copy of each party's enterprise registration certification or equivalents; - (d) Each party's financial statement for the last two consecutive years preceding the notification year or for the period starting from the time of establishment to the time of notification in case of a newly-established enterprise with the confirmation of audit institution in accordance with laws.
+A notification dossier must comprise the following documents, all of which should be in Vietnamese:

+- (a) Notification of the proposed merger in the standard form issued by the VCC; - (b) Draft contracts or MOU regarding the transaction;

+- (c) A valid copy of each party's enterprise registration certification or equivalents; - (d) Each party's financial statement for the last two consecutive years preceding the notification year or for the period starting from the time of establishment to the time of notification in case of a newly established enterprise with the confirmation of audit institution in accordance with laws.
 It is arguable that audited financial statement is not compulsory in case law of country where a party resides or operates does not require its financial statement to be audited.
-This should be the case because auditing financial statement burdens the relevant parties and prolongs the transaction timetable; - (e) List of parent companies, subsidiaries, member companies, branches, representative offices, and other affiliated entities (if any) of each party;

-- (f) List of all types of goods and services in which each party is currently conducting business; - (g) Information about market share in the relevant sector of each party for two consecutive years immediately preceding the year of notification (see further discussion at 4.8); - (h) Remedies for overcoming the ability to cause competition-restraining impact by the merger (see further discussion at 4.1); and - (i) Report on assessment of the positive impact of the economic concentration and measures for enhancing such impact (see further discussion at 4.1). - 3.10.
+This should be the case because auditing financial statement burdens the relevant parties and prolongs the transaction timetable; - List of parent companies, subsidiaries, member companies, branches, representative offices, and other affiliated entities (if any) of each party; - (f) List of all types of goods and services in which each party is currently conducting business; - (g) Information about market share in the relevant sector of each party for two consecutive years immediately preceding the year of notification (see further discussion at 4.8); - (h) Remedies for overcoming the ability to cause competition-restraining impact by the merger (see further discussion at 4.1); and - (i) Report on assessment of the positive impact of the economic concentration and measures for enhancing such impact (see further discussion at 4.1).

+3.10.
 Is there a short form or accelerated procedure for any type of merger?
-Are there any informal ways in which the clearance timetable can be speeded up? - 3.10.1.
+Are there any informal ways in which the clearance timetable can be speeded up?

+3.10.1.
 There is no short form or accelerated procedures for any type of economic concentration.
-In the past, the NCC's officials are open to informal discussion about merger filing.
-But with the increasing number of filing and the NCC's limited resources, the time available for informal discussion or clarification with the authority may become limited in the future. - 3.10.2.
-However, transactions that fall into the following "safe habours" are more likely to get quicker approval by the authority:52
+In the past, the VCC's officials are open to informal discussion about merger filing.
+But with the increasing number of filing and the VCC's limited resources, the time available for informal discussion or clarification with the authority may become limited in the future.

+3.10.2.
+However, transactions that fall into the following "safe habours" are more likely to get quicker approval by the authority: